-NOTE: In the crop block, an option to select 'crop stored prior to feeding out' is available if the crop is cut and carry and the destination of the crop is 'on pastoral blocks'.
-By selecting this option you are spreading out the feeding of this crop over the whole year i.e. a maize silage crop which is fed out over multiple months.
-The assumption if this is not selected is all the crop is feed in the month of harvest.
+NOTE: In the crop block, an option to select 'crop stored prior to feeding out' may be available if the crop is cut and carry and the destination of the crop is 'on pastoral blocks'.
+By selecting this option you are spreading out the feeding of this crop over the whole year, i.e. a maize silage crop which is fed out over multiple months.
+If this is not selected, the assumption is that all the crop is fed in the month of harvest.